PHYS3888/Tutorial_DynamicalSystems/README.md

 Biologically, the sleep drive, `Ds`, has two components: an oscillatory circadian component `C` (with an approximately 24h period), and a homeostatic component, `H`, that grows with time awake and decays during recovery sleep.
 We can simulate this daily cycle by varying `Ds` up and down.

-Turn on the `evolve` button, which starts the next simulation with an initial condition corresponding to the final state of the previous simulation.
+Switch on the "Evolve" button, which starts the next simulation with an initial condition corresponding to the final state of the previous simulation.
 Drag the sleep drive, `Ds`, up and down, simulating cycling between sleep and wake, noting the effect of hysteresis in the model.

 Do a few sweeps left and right, saying 'sleep' and 'wake' out aloud whenever the system makes a transition :yum:

+#### :fire::fire: [Optional]: Algorithmic sweeping

+Instead of manually sliding through values of `Ds`, you can also tell the toolbox to do this sweep using code.
+First, make sure the "Evolve" button is switched on, then set a range to sweep over, e.g., `DsRange = [linspace(0,3.5,50),linspace(3.5,0,50)];` (for a resolution of 50 points in both directions).
+You can then tell the toolbox to sweep through this range as: `for i = 1:length(dsRange), sleepSys.par.Ds = DsRange(i); end`.

-#### Modeling narcolepsy by weakening the flip-flop
+### Modeling narcolepsy by weakening the flip-flop

 One of the theories of how the sleep disorder, narcolepsy, manifests, is through a weakening of the mutual inhibition between the wake-active and sleep-active populations.
 Perhaps people born with a reduced level of this inhibition have less distinctive sleep and wake states (and therefore display narcoleptic symptoms)?

 The `v_sw` parameter controls the inhibition strength from the wake population to the sleep population, and in normal humans has an estimated value `v_sw = -2.1`.

-Map out the stable sleep and wake states as a function of `Ds` to construct bifurcation diagrams as before, but now repeat this process for progressive reductions in magnitude of wake-to-sleep inhibition, `|v_sw|` (you can use the 'Bifurcation -> Clear Axes' functionality to clean things up).
+Map out the stable sleep and wake states as a function of `Ds` to construct bifurcation diagrams as before, but now repeat this process for progressive reductions in magnitude of wake-to-sleep inhibition, `|v_sw|` (you can use the 'Bifurcation 2D -> Clear' functionality to clean things up).

-Repeat this process, progressively increasing `v_sw`, to estimate the value of `v_sw` at which the bistable region disappears.
+Repeat this process, progressively decreasing the magnitude of `v_sw`, to estimate the value of `v_sw` at which the bistable region disappears.

 :question::question::question: __Q9:__
 At what value of `v_sw` does the bistable region disappear?